angelmasango09-coder/personal-identity-infographic/README.md

 # personal-identity-infographic
-Personal identity infographic and logomark for CMPG212 assignment
+##About Me

-This repository contains my personal identity infographic developed for the CMPG212 assignment.
+I am Masango Andile Angel, a 21 year old IT student at the North West University.I value growth, discipline, and clarity in both my personal and academic journey.

-The infographic represents my identity through visual design and a personal logomark.
+This repository contains my personal identity infographic developed for the CMPG212 assignment. represents my identity through visual design and a personal logomark.

 ## Repository Contents
 - Infographic